peteroupc/CBOR/docs/PeterO.Numbers.EInteger.md

 ### divide

-    public PeterO.BigInteger divide(
+    public PeterO.Numbers.EInteger divide(
-        PeterO.BigInteger bigintDivisor);
+        PeterO.Numbers.EInteger bigintDivisor);

-Divides this instance by the value of a BigInteger object.
+Divides this instance by the value of a EInteger object.
 The result is rounded down (the fractional part is discarded).
 Except if the result is 0, it will be negative if this object is positive and the other is negative, or vice versa, and will be positive if both are positive or both are negative.

 <b>Parameters:</b>

- * <i>bigintDivisor</i>: Another BigInteger object.
+ * <i>bigintDivisor</i>: Another EInteger object.

 <b>Returns:</b>